 University of North Carolina at Chapel Hill is a great decision for students pursuing an Applied Mathematics degree.
 Students who graduate from the applied math program earn around $50,347 in the first five years of their career and $109,292 after their first five years of their career.
 The location in a main city is wonderful for scholars looking for enough choices for networking, excitement, and discovery.

-The general psychology department at UNC Chapel Hill is ranked 9 in the U.S. known for quality education.
 You may want to commit to an ACT prep course before you take the test because the usual ACT score is 30.
+Considering that 53.0% of students at this school obtain educational funding, don't forget to complete the FAFSA.
 Videos from UNC Chapel Hill are a great way to learn more about university.

 The University of Tennessee at Chattanooga is a great decision for students pursuing an Applied Mathematics degree.
 Chattanooga, Tennessee is the best location for students who relish the active city life.